Life University: Accreditation

 The university is accredited by the Southern Association of Colleges and Schools to award associate, bachelor, master's and doctoral degrees.
 The doctoral degree program is also accredited by the Council on Chiropractic Education.
 Two programs in dietetics are accredited by the American Dietetic Association.

 On June 7, 2002, the Commission on Accreditation of the Council on Chiropractic Education (CCE), which is the national organization that accredits chiropractic schools in the US, revoked the accreditation status of Life University.
 A federal judge retroactively restored the accreditation in February 2003 and placed the chiropractic program on a probationary status.
-With the accreditation being restored retroactively to before the decision to revoke the accreditation, the University officially never lost its accreditation.
-Eventually, after the aftermath of the accreditation dispute, Life University stabilized student enrollment and maintained its academic program.
+This was due to CCE's investigators apparently concluding that Life students were not being taught how to detect and deal with problems that require medical attention.
+CCE's investigative report noted that "all patient charts reviewed revealed primary diagnoses of subluxation."
+The Georgia Board of Chiropractic Examiners issued a statement supporting CCE's decision.
+Life appealed, but in October 2002, CCE ruled against it.
+Life University eventually had its accreditation restored.

+More recently, they have been facing additional issues stemming from how they handled classes and clinic during the COVID-19 Pandemic.
+This resulted in the school being put on temporary probation for falling three points short of the required threshold of 80%.

 Athletics

 The Life athletic teams are called the Running Eagles.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) starting the 2022–23 academic year.
-The Running Eagles previously competed in Mid-South Conference (MSC) from 2014–15 to 2021–22; as an NAIA independent within the Association of Independent Institutions (AII) from 2008–09 to 2011–12 (and during the 2013–14 academic year), and in the TranSouth Athletic Conference (TranSouth or TSAC) during 2012–13.
+The Running Eagles previously competed in Mid-South Conference (MSC) from 2014–15 to 2021–22; as an NAIA independent within the Association of Independent Institutions (AII) from 2008–09 to 2011–12 (and again in the 2013–14 school year), and in the TranSouth Athletic Conference (TranSouth or TSAC) that only lasted within the 2012–13 school year.

-Life competes in 20 intercollegiate varsity sports.
+Life competes in 20 intercollegiate varsity sports teams.
 Men's sports include basketball, bowling, cross country, rugby, soccer, swimming, track & field, volleyball and wrestling.
 Women's sports include basketball, bowling, cross country, lacrosse, rugby, soccer, swimming, track & field, volleyball and wrestling.
 Co-educational sports include cheerleading.